freerasmea/freerasmea.github.io/take-action.md

 ---

 ### [Twitter Storm](http://justice4rasmea.org/news/2017-07-31-twitter-storm/)
 Join the Rasmea Defense Committee for a social media campaign Wednesday, August 2nd, 2017, in support of Rasmea - and prepare for the #HonorRasmea farewell event on August 12th.
-Participate on Twitter and Facebook on Wednesday, August 2nd, 11am-2pm CST, using sample tweets, hashtags, images, memes, and other resources that you can find here: bit.ly/HonorRasmea.

 _____